 *First Class carriage attached inc. morning tea, $85 per person (Child $55)

-^First Class Experience Carriage includes cruise on Paddle steamer Oscar W and lunch. $150 per person
+^First Class Experience Carriage includes cruise on Paddle steamer Oscar W and lunch. $150 per person (SOLD OUT)

 **Trains in November are scheduled to be diesel-hauled due to fire risk